A SARS-like virus is spreading quickly. Here’s what you need to know.

 Two of the seven coronaviruses that infect humans, SARS and MERS, can cause severe pneumonia and even death.
 The rest lead to milder symptoms, like a common cold.
 Right now, it’s not clear where 2019-nCoV falls on that spectrum.

-According to the CDC, it takes about two weeks on average for symptoms to start appearing.

-An early report, published in the Lancet, had a good overview of symptoms — albeit, in a subset of 41 patients with confirmed 2019-nCoV.
-In this group, the most common symptoms were fever, cough, muscle pain, and fatigue; less common were headache, diarrhea, and coughing up mucus or blood.
+An early report, published in the Lancet, had a good overview of what’s known about symptoms so far — albeit, in a subset of the first 41 patients with confirmed 2019-nCoV in Wuhan.
+The most common symptoms in this group were fever, cough, muscle pain, and fatigue; less common were headache, diarrhea, and coughing up mucus or blood.
 A little more than half of the 41 patients had difficulty breathing, and 63 percent had low levels of white blood cells.
 As for the disease severity: 13 patients were admitted to an ICU and six died.
 By January 22, 68 percent of the patients had been discharged from hospital.

 All patients had pneumonia and lung abnormalities on CT scans.
 (A quick refresher: Pneumonia is an infection in the lungs that can be caused by a variety of organisms — bacteria, fungi, viruses, even parasites.
 In this case, 2019-nCoV is causing the infection and leading the lungs’ air sacs to become inflamed and fill up with fluid or pus instead of air.)